CartoDB/mobile-sdk/doc/sdk_with_carto.md

 3) Integrate with the [SQL API](/docs/carto-engine/sql-api/) for accessing database

   `CartoSQLService` is a high-level interface for CARTO SQL Service.
-The mobile service can be used to query data from CARTO databases using explicit SQL queries
+The mobile service can be used to query data from CARTO databases using explicit SQL queries.
+Note that this can be used for public datasets only.

-## Loading Mobile Maps
+## Loading CARTO Map data to Mobile

 You can also manage mobile rendering by defining how mobile features load with the CARTO APIs and with the CARTO Builder.
 For example: